mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

-include bodies that pass between loose companion stars but conditions on such a world would be extreme and highly variable – living there would be a real challenge, although temporary camps might be set-up to extract minerals during the safer parts of the world’s orbit.
+include bodies that pass between loose companion stars but conditions on such a world would be extreme and highly variable – living there would be a real challenge, although temporary camps might be set-up to extract minerals during the safer parts of the world's orbit.
 Companion stars may both be orbited by a planetary system with the pair acting as the collective center.
 This can lead to planets having complex orbits and variable amounts of solar radiation depending on the position